 - Automatic Roulette: Automatic roulette rejects the dealer and leaves the entire process to the machine, including spinning the wheel and dropping the ball.
 It can be played on a single-zero or a double-zero wheel, but without any human interaction.
 Computers take care of the bets and the spinning continues at the same pace, as long as there are any players.

 - VIP Roulette: Every online casino cherishes their devoted customers and offers different amenities to reward their loyalty.
 VIP members can take part in various games, created exclusively for them.
-If you play a VIP game, you will given bigger bet limits and payouts, as well as other advantages reserved for the most appreciated players only.
+If you play a VIP game, you will give bigger bet limits and payouts, as well as other advantages reserved for the most appreciated players only.

-- Live Dealer Roulette: Streamed live from different parts of the world, with experienced dealers willing to chat with the players, live dealer roulette ensures a genuine real-casino experience, while you sit in your living room.
-The transition in gaming industry has brought us many live games, powered by renowned providers, allowing us to play all variations of the game, place bets and collect wins, using a computer and a stable internet connection only.
-Furthermore, an increasing number of companies optimise their live dealer roulette for mobile devices, lifting our gaming experience to another level.
+- Live Roulette: Streamed live from different parts of the world, with experienced dealers willing to chat with the players, live dealer roulette ensures a genuine real-casino experience, while you sit in your living room.
+The transition in the gaming industry has brought us many live games, powered by renowned providers, allowing us to play all variations of the game, place bets and collect wins, using a computer and a stable internet connection only.
+Furthermore, an increasing number of companies optimize their live dealer roulette for mobile devices, lifting our gaming experience to another level.

-Live Dealer Roulette Play Mode
+Live Dealer Play Mode